Features: April '10

 First up is former Guardian journalist Huma Quereshi’s blog Her Little Place.
 We love reading it for inspiration and also to look at really pretty things which let’s face it makes life a whole lot better sometimes.
 Perfect for an escapist read, we loved Huma showing us round the latest hip hotel in Milan, Maison Moschino.
 Huma also has an online boutique selling the cutest greetings cards and more importantly cookies.
 Definitely one to watch, Her Little Place could easily be the next Design*Sponge of the blog world.
 Just remember you heard it here first.

 I like being eco-friendly as much as the next person (that’s not strictly true as I’m rubbish at recycling, leave my Sky+ box on standby daily and my flat often resembles Blackpool Illuminations) but am not keen on hemp and recycling tyres into pasta bowls which is why I was delighted to come across Design Squish.
-This blog is heavy on eco but also heavy on style too as this post about recycled felt cushions proves.
+This blog is heavy on eco but also heavy on style too.

 It’s time for our weekly fix of interiors blogs, where we share some of the best with you to feed your interiors obsession even more.